Amaligoulalen/data-analyst-system/README.md

 - Add LSTM model as a comparison against Prophet
 - Deploy API to cloud using Railway or Render
 - Add JWT authentication to FastAPI endpoints
-- Connect Power BI to live API for real-time dashboard refresh
+- Connect Power BI to live API for real time dashboard refresh
 - Expand Text-to-SQL to handle multi-table joins automatically
-- Add SHAP values to XGBoost for deeper feature explainability

 ---